Neur2SP: Neural Two-Stage Stochastic Programming: Related Work

+Machine learning has recently been employed to solve nested optimization problems; by ``nested", we mean optimization problems whose objective or constraints involve another optimization.
+For example, \cite{nair2018learning, shen2021learning, jiang21learn2defend, xiong2020adversarial, shao2022_learning_ro} directly predict a binary or continuous solution vector.
+The major limitation with predicting solutions directly is the inability to handle variable integrality and hard constraints.
+In addition, only \cite{nair2018learning} consider 2SP, whereas the others focus on bi-level problems with a single inner optimization, rather than the expectation as in stochastic programming.
+For stochastic programming, there has been a significant interest in the integration of learning to enhance prevalent solution techniques.
+We specifically discuss three areas of related work: learning-enabled optimization, learning-based algorithms for stochastic programming, and scenario reduction for stochastic programming.

+The line of work on learning-enabled optimization \citep{deng2022predictive,liu2022coupled,diao2020distribution} introduced ``predictive stochastic programming" to leverage contextual information when formulating SP models.
+This is in contrast to our approach, which leverages predictions to reduce computing times in a non-contextual 2SP setting.
+That being said,~\method{} admits extensions to the contextual setting by including the context information during training.

+In recent years, several studies have explored the use of integrating predictions within stochastic programming algorithms for computational improvements. \citet{donti2017task} proposed an end-to-end approach to directly optimize a task-loss for contextual stochastic programming problems by differentiating through the argmin operator, specifically for strongly convex problems. \citet{dai2022neural} developed a model to solve multi-stage linear optimization problems by learning the piece-wise value function of the nested problems. \citet{larsen2022fast} leveraged predictions to improve an exact decomposition-based algorithm for 2SP. \method{} differs from these approaches as it can be applied to problems with both hard constraints and integer/non-linear second-stage problems.

-Another exciting direction of research proposes to heuristically solve 2SP based on scenario reduction.
-Many of these approaches \citet{dupavcova2003scenario, romisch2009scenario, beraldi2014clustering, prochazka2020scenario, keutchayan2021problem} perform some form of clustering to reduce the number of scenarios and then solve a smaller surrogate problem with these scenarios.
-Recently, \citet{wu2022learning} used a conditional variational autoencoder to learn scenario embedding and perform clustering on it for scenario reduction.
-To find representative scenarios they use semi-supervised learning with respect to the second-stage cost, however, these predictions are not leveraged explicitly in the downstream task, like the methodology we propose in this work.
+Lastly, another related research direction for learning-based stochastic programming is scenario reduction, which reduces the complexity of the stochastic programming problem by finding a smaller set of ``representative scenarios".
+Many of these approaches \citep{dupavcova2003scenario, romisch2009scenario, beraldi2014clustering, prochazka2020scenario, keutchayan2021problem} perform some form of clustering to reduce the number of scenarios and then solve a smaller surrogate problem with these scenarios.
+Recently, \citet{wu2022learning} used a conditional variational autoencoder to learn scenario embeddings and perform clustering on them for scenario reduction.
+To find representative scenarios, they use semi-supervised learning with respect to the second-stage cost.
+However, these predictions are not leveraged explicitly in the optimization as is done with~\method{}. \citet{bengio2020learning} predicts a representative scenario for an input scenario set and use it to form a smaller surrogate problem.
+They show that using the predicted representative scenario, a near-optimal first-stage decision can be obtained by solving the surrogate.
+However, their method requires some domain expertise as it relies on the problem structure to build the representative scenario for training.